JennyYu2/Projects/Data Analysis/README.md

 ### Dataset and Tools
 <img src="data%20analysis/images/python.png" alt="python logo" width="80" height="80">

-The dataset was found on [Kaggle](https://www.kaggle.com/datasets/amirhosseinmirzaie/countries-life-expectancy) and details for the columns can also be found on the site.
+The dataset used in this project was obtained from [Kaggle](https://www.kaggle.com/datasets/amirhosseinmirzaie/countries-life-expectancy) and details for the columns can also be found on the site.
 It contains country-level statistics that may influence life expectancy such as BMI, GDP, vaccination rates, infant deaths, and more.

-For this project, the main focus was on the “Schooling” column and its relationship with “Life Expectancy” from the years 2000–2015.
+For this project, the main focus was on the **“Schooling”** column and its relationship with **“Life Expectancy”** from the years **2000–2015**.

-I used **Jyputer notebook**, **Python** and **Pandas**
+Tools and libraries used:
+  - Jupyter Notebook
+  - Python
+  - Pandas
+  - NumPy
+  - Matplotlib

 ---